Martiless/flawlesscooking/README.md

 ## Bugs:
 * Font Awesome fonts are copied into the code but when the webiste is loaded are not showing up.
+* Main image not loading when page refreshed.